 Dear SAT Teachers,

 You may be wondering what you can be doing to help your students stay on track with their SAT prep.
-Khan Academy’s Test Prep team is working closely with College Board to arm you with as much information and help as possible during these disruptions.
+Khan Academy’s Test Prep team is working closely with College Board to arm you with as much information and help as possible.
 Our team has put together some answers to your Frequently Asked Questions (FAQs).

 I’m Dave, Khan Academy’s Senior Manager of Test Prep Content.
 Before joining Khan Academy, I ran a tutoring company in New York City for 18 years, and I’ve taught and coached SAT students all over the world, in classrooms and online.
 I’m honored to be able to share everything I learned in my tutoring career with our learners on Khan Academy’s Official SAT Practice.

-We understand that it can be frustrating and disappointing to students when test dates are cancelled.
-We encourage you to remind your students that the SAT is administered several times every year—SAT prep is a long game, and they’ll have a chance to take the test later on this year.
+We encourage you to remind your students that the SAT is administered several times every year—SAT prep is a long game.
 The more they do it, the better they’ll get!

 • • •